winterbe/java8-tutorial/README.md

 ## Lambda Scopes

 Accessing outer scope variables from lambda expressions is very similar to anonymous objects.
-You can access final variables from the local outer scope as well as instance fields and static variables.
+You can access final variables from the local outer scope as well as for instance fields and static variables.

 ### Accessing local variables